DataONEorg/Education/_lessons/README.md

 A list of the available materials can be found on [the repository's website][website].
 The first page will present you with a list of the available resources.
 Clicking on any given resource will bring you to the resource page, where you can launch included materials.
 These may include a presentation, a PDF download of the slides, a handout, and/or exercises.

-[website]: https://dataoneorg.github.io/Education/ "Homepage for the Data Management Skillbuilding Hub website"
+[website]: https://dataoneorg.github.io/Education/ "Homepage for the Data Management Skillbuilding Hub"

 ## Guidelines for content editors

 We are glad that you want to contribute to the material!
-You will find more informations in our [contribution guidelines][CONTRIB].
+You will find more information in our [contribution guidelines][CONTRIB].

 ## Maintainers

 The Data Management Skillbuilding Hub webpage and repository are maintained by the Community Engagement and Outreach Working Group at DataONE.
-Please contact Amber Budden [aebudden at dataone.unm.edu] or Megan Mach [mach at unm.edu] with questions or updates.
+Please open an issue If you have a question or concern, please open an <a href="https://github.com/DataONEorg/Education/issues" target="_blank">Issue</a>.